muratk3n/thirdwave/en/README.md

 ---

-Let's truly [modernise](2018/09/public-education.md), so the crux of ed, the delivery has a guaranteed quality.
-Grading which takes the least amount of time, can remain in-person, craftsman-like, but through carefully certified officials.
+Grading (only pass/fail) which takes the least amount of time, can remain in-person, craftsman-like, but through certifiers.
 The process will also be async, paving the way for the system's eventual transition to 3W.

+---

+Let's truly [modernise](2018/09/public-education.md), so the crux of ed, so the delivery has a guaranteed quality.

 ---